-This covers all members of a household at all regular season non-tournament district athletic activities
+^{}This covers all members of a household at all regular season non-tournament district athletic activities

 Board of Education policy #700.01 requires that no student shall, on the basis of sex, be denied equal access to programs, activities, services or benefits, or be limited in the exercise of any right, privilege, advantage or opportunity.
 Students and/or parents have the right to initiate a grievance or complaint if discrimination is alleged to have happened.
-Such a complaint should be filed with the Superintendent of the School District, who shall then send a copy of the grievance procedure to the complainant Fees High School fees are as follows:
+Such a complaint should be filed with the Superintendent of the School District, who shall then send a copy of the grievance procedure to the complainant

+Fees High School fees are as follows:

 Book Fee \$65.00 all students

 Technology Fee \$50.00 all students

-Heartland Technical Acad lemy \$200.00 per semester (Payment Deadline of
+Heartland Technical Academy \$200.00 per semester

-August 1 for 1st semester and December 1 for second semester

 RCC Transfer Academy all tuition and books

 Driver Education \$150.00

 Foods Class \$30.00

 Art Class \$20.00 per class per semester

 3D Concepts \$50.00

 Ag Mechanics \$20.00

 Horticulture \$20.00

-Athletic \$40.00 per sport/\$100.00 per year maximum
+Athletic \$40.00per sport/\$100.00 per year maximum

-Scholastic Bowl \$40.00
+Scholastic Bowl \$40.0 0

 P.E.
-Uniform \$15.00
+Uniform \$15.0 0

 Students will be ineligible for participation in interscholastic programs if fees are not paid or arrangements for payment are not made.
-The school district will seek restitution from students and their parents/guardians for vandalism or other students acts that cause damage to school property.